English 192. Political Theatre and the Structure of Drama

 The estranged, didactic, intellectual theatre of Brecht, and the ritualistic, emergency theatre of Artaud serve as reference points for a range of American, English, and Continental plays.
 The unique part played by “consent” in theatrical experience.
 Emphasis on the structural features of drama: establishing or violating the boundary between audience and stage; merging or separating actor and character; expanding or destroying language.
 Readings include Brecht, O’Neill, Artaud, Genet, Pirandello, and such earlier authors as Euripides and Shelley.

-Note: This course, when taken for a letter grade, meets the General Education requirement for Aesthetic and Interpretive Understanding.
+Note: This course, when taken for a letter grade, meets the General Education requirement for Aesthetic and Interpretive Understanding and Culture and Belief.